Dr Thomas Mason

 - quality improvement schemes of patient safety in Tracheostomy care

-His teaching activity at Manchester included teaching Econometrics to BSc Economics students and Health Economics to MSc Economics students.
-His PhD supervision included research into the economics of psoriasis.
+My teaching activity at Manchester included teaching on the final year Econometrics module to BSc Economics students, and the Health Economics module to MSc Economics students.
+My PhD supervision included research into the economics of psoriasis.

-- analysis of the impacts of the NHS Diabetes Prevention Programme on health inequalities
+- analyses of the impacts of the NHS Diabetes Prevention Programme on health inequalities

 - evaluation of the NROL Stroke Rehabilitation pathway